AndBible/docs/docs/source/verse_action_dialog.rst

 --------

 The bookmark icon creates a new bookmark and displays the Quick Label selector.
-See :doc:`Adding a bookmark </bookmarks:Creating a bookmark>` for more information.
+See :doc:`Adding a bookmark <bookmarks:Creating a bookmark>` for more information.

 Note
 ----